Westfield Warringah Mall: 2015–2016 Redevelopment

-Future

-2019 redevelopment proposal
+2018 redevelopment proposal

 On 5 October 2018, plans for the $226 million redevelopment to add a new cinema, restaurants and parking were revealed.
 This proposal labelled as stage two of an upgrade to the centre will include a new relocated Hoyts Cinema on level 3 above the northwest restaurant precinct as part of a new dining and entertainment hub.
 An additional 35 food outlets including licensed premises, 15 specialty retailers, 10 small outlets and one major store will be part of the three-level centre.
 The existing food court on level 1 will be expanded to the south with addition of six food court outlets and the restaurant precinct on level two will feature views overlooking Brookvale Creek and the Warringah golf course.
 This development would add an additional 10,000sqm of extra retail space.

 The redevelopment will add modifications to the existing Target store and a row of speciality stores from Green Street entrance to the Coles supermarket end on the ground level are also planned.
 The number of parking spaces will increase to a total of 5,093.
 This development follows the 2008 master plan of the centre.
 A 14-month timeline has been estimated for completion of the project.
 The plans for the centre had been decided in May and on 21 November 2019 it was revealed that there had been changes in the building heights.
 The proposed building heights have been dropped by 4.8 metres and step the design away from its southern edge with Old Pittwater Road.

+On 3 May 2019, IKEA opened its first ever small format Planning Studio store on level one near JB Hi-Fi.
+The store is different to the company’s traditional large warehouse-style stores and instead offers a digital home planning studio which staff guidance.